ictr/covid19-outbreak-simulator/docs/_docs/models.md

 not a fixed number and is the average number of a population.
 It will vary from population to population, and over time with changing parameters such as social distancing.
 * Asymptomatic carrier will not show symptom throughout their course of infection, but their infectiousness (transmissibility) would be much smaller than symptomatic carriers.

-### Infection process: Infectivity, neighborhood, and susceptibility
+### Infection process: Infectivity, vicinity, and susceptibility

 Infection is simulated in `covid10-outbreak-simulator` as follows: